-Catholic Relief Services held its seventh annual ICT4D Conference in Chicago, Illinois.
+Catholic Relief Services held its seventh annual ICT4D Conference on May 27-29 2015 in Chicago, Illinois.

 - Conference roles: This conference focused on sharing experiences in the use of technology in development with speakers (165) and exhibitors (9) making up 46% of the total participant population.

 - Geographies: Participants came from 55 different countries around the world, 63% from the US.

 - Organizations: Representatives of 140 organizations attended.
 Representatives of international and local NGOs made up the largest portion of the attendees (58%) followed by technology companies and other businesses (25%), universities and colleges (12%) and, governmental, multi-lateral organizations, and foundations (5%).

 - Disciplines: 40% of the attendees were either IT specialists or associated with a technology firm.
 60% were from other disciplines (9% of whom were monitoring and evaluation specialists).

 - Roles: 52% of the attendees were managers (13% of them C-level and Vice Presidents) and 48% were technical specialists.

 A post conference survey indicated a high level of satisfaction with the conference.
 97% of the participants rated the conference good, very good or excellent and indicated that they were very likely to recommend attendance at future conferences to their colleagues.
 99% rated it good, very good or excellent value for the money and indicated it was very relevant to their work.
 All attendees indicated that they received value out of attending.

 The top things that participants liked about the conference were: